ulagammaluma16-afk/My-study-to-do-list/README.md

 # 🎓 Semester & Skills Dashboard

-A modern **one-page personal academic dashboard** created to showcase my **3rd semester papers, 6th semester papers, and technical skills** in one place.
+A modern **one-page personal academic dashboard** created to showcase my **3rd semester papers, 6  papers, and technical skills** in one place.

 ## 📌 About the Project